zerothreatai/docs/content/docs/1.getting-started/4.authenticated-scan/index.md

 description: Web applications often contain sensitive and critical functionality hidden behind authentication mechanisms.
 These areas, such as user dashboards, administrative panels, or protected APIs, are common targets for attackers and can harbor significant vulnerabilities.
 However, traditional web scanners often struggle to access these protected sections, leaving them untested.
 ---

-The **Zero Threat Chrome Recorder extension** bridges this gap by enabling authenticated scans, allowing you to examine the security of these areas comprehensively.
+The **ZeroThreat Chrome Recorder extension** bridges this gap by enabling authenticated scans, allowing you to examine the security of these areas comprehensively.
 This ensures that no part of your application is left untested, providing a deeper level of security assurance.

 ## Why Perform an Authenticated Scan?